mohith6929/addition-and-subtraction-of-bfloat-16/README.md

 # addition-and-subtractoin-of-bfloat-16
-This is a project that adds or subtracts two bfloat-16 numbers.
+This is a verilog project that adds or subtracts two bfloat-16 numbers.
 This is made to be implemented on FPGA basys3 board.
+Code includes "main" module, which takes the two bfloat-16 numbers as inputs.